Author: Ameeba

 }

-Users and administrators are advised to apply the vendor patch once it becomes available.
-In the meantime, using a Web Application Firewall (WAF) or an Intrusion Detection System (IDS) can serve as a temporary mitigation measure.
-Regularly updating and patching your systems, along with following best security practices, can significantly reduce the risk of such vulnerabilities.
+Users are advised to apply the vendor patch once it is available.
+In the meantime, using Web Application Firewall (WAF) or Intrusion Detection Systems (IDS) can serve as temporary mitigation.
+Regular software updates, careful monitoring of system activity, and following best practices for cybersecurity can also help prevent the exploitation of such vulnerabilities.

 Overview